MAl-l3R/CryptoBasket/README.md

 # CryptoBasket

 ## Overview
 This project is a decentralized marketplace built on the Ethereum blockchain, allowing users to list and purchase products using cryptocurrency.
 It mimics e-commerce platforms like Amazon but utilizes blockchain technology and smart contracts to handle transactions.
+Video Demo: https://drive.google.com/file/d/1Ur9mXQiv-7aJXmEOllGn3Ykhw20DQG9c/view?pli=1

 ## Features
 - Blockchain-Powered: All transactions occur on the Ethereum blockchain using Solidity smart contracts.